-When decluttering you home, there’s no avoiding the fact that some things may to go to landfill (as I always say to clients, don’t make your home the landfill) but at A Tidy Mind, we donate or recycle whatever we can and (most importantly) encourage conscious consumerism and buying reusable products in the future.
+When decluttering your home, there’s no avoiding the fact that some things may to go to landfill (as we always say to clients, don’t make your home the landfill) but at A Tidy Mind, we donate or recycle whatever we can.
+And (most importantly) encourage conscious consumerism and buying reusable products in the future.

-In my experience, most people do care about plastic pollution and do make an effort to recycle.
+In our experience, most people do care about plastic pollution and do make an effort to recycle.
 This has to be balanced with other pressures that are upon us in the modern world.
-No-one needs guilt heaped on them when they already have a million and one things to think about – that will hardly give them the head-space they need to make some changes.
+No-one needs guilt heaped on them when they already have a million and one things to think about.
+That will hardly give them the head-space they need to make some changes.
 Plus, making these micro changes will only go so far and it doesn’t get to the root of the problem.

 However, the average household can usually significantly reduce their waste and here are some simple tips:

 Switch to reusable products

 Although recyclable paper straws are available as an alternative to plastic, the better swap is to metal ones which can be used indefinitely.
 Water and hot drink bottles can also be made from quality and long lasting materials and they feel and look better too.

 Regular tap water is absolutely safe to drink but water filtration can provide better tasting and better smelling drinking water by removing chlorine, chemicals, pesticides and heavy metals.
 Filtering water means you are more likely to fill reusable cups and flasks and avoid buying plastic bottles.
 The bonus is that you’ll save lots of money in doing so.